dan-wells/eddie-egs/README.md

 Then, pick your tools!

 - For FastPitch TTS, see `B1-eddie-nvidia-apex.sh` and `B2-eddie-fastpitch.sh`
+  * See `suggested_fastpitch_changes.md` for code changes to make FastPitch run more efficiently on Eddie
 - For Kaldi, see `C1-eddie-kaldi.sh`

 In general, it's a good idea to use interactive sessions when setting up your environment and testing code (especially on the GPU).